-Daystar Life Center is closed on weekends, federal holidays, Good Friday, the week of July 4th, and the weeks of Christmas and New Year’s Day.
+Daystar Life Center is closed on weekends, federal holidays, Good Friday, the week of July 4th, Thanksgiving Day weekend, and the weeks including Christmas and New Year’s Day.

-Our Food Pantry is available six (6) times per year per eligible household and 12 times per year for the homeless.
+Our Food Pantry is available two (2) times per MONTH per eligible individual or household.

-We offer free clothing from our Thrift Store two (2) times per year per eligible household.
+We offer free clothing from our Thrift Store four (4) times per year per eligible individual or household.

-Financial Assistance is available one (1) time per year per eligible household for:
+Financial Assistance is available one (1) time per year per eligible individual or household for: